Quick Facts About Educational Leadership in North Carolina

 Educational Leadership Professional Groups

 - North Carolina Alliance for School Leadership Development (NCASLD): NCASLD provides school administrator programs that are aligned to research-based NC performance evaluation standards and competencies for highly effective school leadership.
-It often partners with NC PAPA and NCSSA (see our Training section below).
+It often partners with NCPAPA and NCSSA (see our Training section below).

 Note: Remember that state and national educator organizations often have funds and scholarships available for continuing education (e.g. Ed.D.).
 Check the website and ask about opportunities.